In this article, we will install Windows XP step by step on a virtual machine using Microsoft’s virtualization software.

 Set the HDD size for the virtual machine.

-Add the Windows XP ISO file by clicking on the Browse button and then click on the Next button.
+Add the Windows XP ISO file by clicking the Browse button, and then click the Next button.

-The summary information for the virtual machine you created is as follows.
-Click the Finish button to continue.
+The summary information for the virtual pc you created is as follows.
+Click Finish to continue.

 To start the Windows XP virtual machine, click the Start button as follows.

-Windows XP setup is checking the hardware configuration of your computer.
+Setup is checking the hardware configuration of your pc.

-The first step in setting up a Windows XP virtual machine is as follows.
-Click on the Enter button to continue with the installation.
+The first step in installing a Windows XP virtual machine is as follows.
+Click the Enter button to continue the installation.

-Press the F8 key to accept the Windows XP virtual machine license agreement in Hyper-V.
+Press F8 to accept the Windows XP operating system license agreement.

-The following image lists the HDD that you have reserved for the Windows XP virtual machine.
-Press the C (Create Partition) key to make the Hard Disk ready for installation.
+The following image lists the HDD that you are allocating for the Windows XP machine.
+Press C (Create Partition) to make the Hard Disk ready for installation.

 If you want to use the automatically allocated size, press Enter to make the entire disk available.

-Hard Disk is now ready for installation.
-Press Enter on the C: partition.
+The Hard Disk is now ready for installation.
+Press Enter when C: is highlighted.

-Format the Hard Disk to the file system you desired.
-Usually it is continued with the option in the image below.
-Format the partition using the NTFS file system (Quick), press Enter.
+Format the Hard Disk to the desired file system.
+It usually continues with the option in the image below.
+To format the disk using the NTFS file system (Quick) option, press Enter.

-After the Hard Disk is formatted, the files will be copied.
+After formatting Hard Disk, the files will copy.

-After the installation files have been copied, the virtual machine will restart.
-If you do not want to wait 15 seconds, you can press Enter to restart the virtual machine.
+The virtual machine will restart after the setup files have copied.
+If you do not want to wait for 15 seconds, press Enter to restart the virtual machine.

-The Windows XP installation will be completed in approximately 39 minutes.
-This may vary depending on the characteristics of your computer.
+The installation will take approximately 39 minutes.
+This may vary depending on the features of your computer.

-Configure the region and language settings and click on the Next button.
+Configure the region and language settings and click Next.

-Specify the computer name for the operating system and continue with the installation.
+Specify the computer name for the operating system and continue the installation.

 Configure your date and time settings.

-Screen resolution is set automatically.
-Click the OK button to continue.
+The screen resolution is automatically adjusted.
+Click OK to continue.

-Windows Welcome window will be displayed and click Next to continue.
+The Windows welcome window will be displayed and click Next to continue.

-To configure the Windows XP update settings later, select Not right now and click Next.
+To configure the automatic update settings at a later time, select Not right now and click Next.

-You can watch the steps to install Windows XP in Hyper-V Manager and you can also subscribe to our YouTube channel to support us…
+To install Microsoft XP step by step, you can watch the video below and also subscribe to our YouTube channel to support us!

-How to Install Windows XP in Hyper-V Manager? – In this article, we have installed Windows XP Professional step by step using Microsoft’s Hyper-V virtualization program on Windows 10 operating system.
+In this article, we have installed the Windows XP Professional system using Microsoft’s Hyper-V virtualization program on the Windows 10 operating system.
 Thanks for following us!